 Door Lock Circuits

-The diagram above is a power switched or positive pulse door lock circuit.
+The diagram above is a power-switched or positive pulse door lock circuit.
 It contains two relays.
-Relays are electronically controlled switches that allow manufacturers to use low current to control high current devices.
+Relays are electronically controlled switches, allowing manufacturers to use low-current devices to control high-current devices.

 By using relays, manufacturers can use lightweight, thin gauge wiring for the door switches to control the high current door actuator motors.
-These switches and a thinner gauge wiring send a low amperage signal to the lock or unlock relay according to the switches position.
-The relay then completes the high amperage circuit activating the door lock actuators.
+These switches and a thinner gauge wiring send a low amperage signal to the lock or unlock relay according to the switch's position.
+The relay then completes the high amperage circuit, activating the door lock actuators.